What is a quote in business?

 To create a business quote with PandaDoc, follow the steps below:

-Most if not all businesses have to work with quotes.
-Yet many also waste hefty amounts of time and money by relying on outdated processes.
-Quoting software solutions like PandaDoc overcome this problem by providing a suite of tools that enable businesses to streamline their workflows, boost conversions, and save hours of employee time every week.
+Quoting software solutions overcome this problem by providing a suite of tools — including quote templates and CRM and invoicing software integrations — that enable businesses to streamline their workflows, boost conversions, and save hours of employee time every week.